Qingqing-Yang-177/Qingqing-Yang-177.github.io/index.md

 - **Cognition:** visual perception, attention, memory, learning and decision making
 - **Neural Imaging:** task-fMRI, rs-fMRI, dMRI, EEG, TMS
 - **Computational Neuroscience:** neural geometry, neural dynamics
-- **Applied Machine Learning:** reinforcement learning, ANNs, Bayesian Inferences, model interpretability
+- **Applied Machine Learning:** reinforcement learning, Bayesian Inferences, Transformer-based models

 I love computational modeling in general.
 I question how metal computation is realized to perform complex functions among human and models, and how the deepened understanding of each aspect benefit each other.